Pi Sigma Alpha

 - Completion of 8 courses in political science; and

-- Maintenance of a 3.5 grade point in all political science coursework and of an overall grade point average that places students within the top third of their class.
+- Maintenance of a 3.7 grade point average in all political science coursework and an overall grade point average of 3.7 (the top third of their class).

 - Completion of 4 graduate courses in political science;